-6 Do you expect any significant changes to merger control rules?
+Do you expect any significant changes to merger control rules?
 How could that change your client advocacy before the authorities?
 What changes would you like to see implemented in your jurisdiction?

-From the developments in FY2021, we can see the importance of voluntary filing and early communication with the JFTC at the beginning of any proposed transaction affecting the market in Japan.
-The JFTC's publication of the Google/Fitbit case and the fact that the JFTC reviewed 14 non-reportable mergers in FY2021 is a clear warning shot that it will continue to review cases of interest, even if they are non-reportable transactions, and will also not hesitate to request remedies if deemed necessary.
+From the recent developments, we can see the importance of voluntary filing and early communication with the JFTC at the beginning of any proposed transaction affecting the market in Japan.
+The JFTC's publication of the Google/Fitbit case in FY2021 and the fact that the JFTC reviewed 15 non-reportable mergers in FY2022 is a clear warning shot that it continues to review cases of interest, even if they are non-reportable transactions, and does not hesitate to request remedies if deemed necessary.

-The publication of the high-profile cases Salesforce/Slack and GW/Siltronic has given practitioners further insight into the process of the JFTC when reviewing transactions.
-For example, in the Salesforce/Slack case, the JFTC demonstrated its proactive approach when assessing two-sided markets for digital platform operators and when setting out its foreclosure and exclusion concerns in vertical and conglomerate business combinations.
-In the GW/Siltronic case, the JFTC disclosed specific details of the economic analysis it conducted, thereby giving greater transparency to its review.
+The publication of the high-profile case Microsoft/Activision has given practitioners further insight into the process of the JFTC when reviewing transactions.
+In the Microsoft/Activision case, the JFTC demonstrated its proactive and detailed approach when assessing two-sided markets for digital platform operators and when setting out its foreclosure and exclusion concerns in vertical and conglomerate business combinations.
+In the Kobelco Engineered Construction Materials/Nippon Steel Metal Products case in FY2021, the JFTC disclosed specific details of the economic analysis it conducted, thereby giving greater transparency to its review.
 However, there is still a relative lack of available information regarding the JFTC's decisional practice, and there are some areas where further clarification is necessary.
-We hope that the JFTC will provide further guidance through the publication of more decisions in the near future.
+We hope that the JFTC will provide further guidance through the publication of more decisions in the near future yusuke.nakano@amt-law.com vassili.moussis@amt-law.com

-Yusuke Nakano yusuke.nakano@amt-law.com

-Vassili Moussis vassili.moussis@amt-law.com